groggero95/DES/REPORT.md

 ```
 This of course requires some more registers, but it has allowed us to sensibly increase the clock frequency by improving on the critical path.

+### Other possible improvements
+It is worth mentioning that we could have also decided to apply the inverse of the final permutation to the target ciphertext.
+We could have then compared the part related to `L16`, i.e. the right one which is already stored in a register in the same clock cycle where the `R16` is computed.
+Then, we could have matched this part with the corresponding of the permuted cipher.
+This could have allowed us to spare some registers and eventually give us the chance to add one cracker, but this idea came eventually too late to implement (and test) it.

 ## Testing
 For the testing, we have decided to experiment a bit and follow a particular approach.

 On a first approximation of this phase, for the layer, we have performed some testing using `ModelSim` in a conventional way, i.e. writing a testbench using a regular `VHDL` file, applying inputs and checking for the outputs.

 Once that the validity of the control signals has been checked, we have intensively test using some `Python` scripts, which allow us to handle in an easier way the signals and the possible pattern that we can receive in output.
+It is relevant to note that `ModelSim` has to be included in the `PATH`, since commands are needed to be used.

 After several trials, we think we have obtained a design which successfully works in the "normal" operating conditions.
 Of course, we have tried to test for several corner cases, in order to observe possible misbehavior.
 We had in some occasions to correct our design to fully respect the protocol.